Laboratory Animal Science Program Course Descriptions

-Students will have hands-on experience on various aspects and techniques and on multiple laboratory animal species during their one week on-campus (40 hours) at the EVMS in Norfolk, Virginia.
+During this course, students will have hands-on experience on various aspects and techniques and on multiple laboratory animal species.
+This course is for one week (40 hours) on the EVMS campus in Norfolk, Virginia.

 Biotechnology & Diagnostic Techniques

-This course will cover various topics such as molecular analysis and detection systems including ELISA, PCR and real time PCR, basics of cell culture and basics of imaging techniques such as ultrasound, etc.
+This course will cover various topics such as molecular analysis and detection systems including ELISA, PCR and real time PCR, basics of cell culture, laboratory blood, urine processing and basics of imaging techniques such as ultrasound, etc.

-Students will be assigned to one topic of interest which will be presented to the group.
-Students will review recent publications in their related topics and prepare a presentation, using the recommendations of their assigned faculty mentors.
+During this course students will be assigned to one topic of interest which will be presented to the whole group.
+Students will review the recent publications in their assigned topic and with recommendation and suggestions of their selected expert mentors, will prepare and present their presentation.